piotrosz/W7LogonScreenBgChanger/README.md

 ![Context menu](http://if.pw.edu.pl/~ludwik/loginscreen_contextmenu.png)

-After that you can change background image, which is shown while you log on:
+and allows you to change background image, which is shown while you log on to Windows:

 ![Collage on Windows](http://if.pw.edu.pl/~ludwik/loginscreen.jpg)